Lessons in my design career, from my mentors and design gurus. Their words help me to stay close to where I come from.

 I archived this screenshot in my desktop's folder for years.
 It is mainly to remind myself to spend time reading design history books.
 It's also good advice for all my design folks :)

 Just like the example from Google's Material Design, it interweaves an array of design disciplines with development and does not approach it from a single disciplinary angle.
+It inherits the knowledge from design traditions, such as font, shape, colour, typography, etc.

 06